-- Relating to Division of State Lands permitting authority; creating new provisions; amending ORS 196.800, 196.810, 196.825, 196.850, 196.895, 196.905, 196.990, 390.835, 421.628 and 459.047; repealing section 2, chapter 45, Oregon Laws 1989; and declaring an emergency. - 5 Be It Enacted by the People of the State of Oregon: - SECTION 1.
-ORS 196.800 is amended to read: - 196.800.
-As used in ORS 196.600 to 196.905, unless the context requires otherwise: - (1) "Channel relocation" means a change in location of a channel in which a new channel is dug and the flow is diverted from the old channel into the new channel [if more than 50 cubic yards of material is removed in constructing the new channel or if it would require more than 50 cubic yards of material to completely fill the old channel]. - (2) "Director" means the Director of the Division of State Lands. - (3) "Division" means the Division of State Lands. - (4) "Estuary" means a body of water semienclosed by land and connected with the open ocean within which salt water is usually diluted by fresh water derived from the land.
+- SECTION 1.
+ORS 196.800, as amended by section 1, chapter 516, Oregon Laws 2001, section 8, chapter 253, Oregon Laws 2003, and section 15, chapter 738, Oregon Laws 2003, is amended to read: 196.800.
+As used in ORS 196.600 to 196.905, unless the context requires otherwise: - (1) "Channel relocation" means a change in location of a channel in which a new channel is dug and the flow is diverted from the old channel into the new channel if more than 50 cubic yards of material is removed in constructing the new channel or if it would require more than 50 cubic yards of material to completely fill the old channel. - (2) "Department" means the Department of State Lands. - (3) "Director" means the Director of the Department of State Lands. - (4) "Estuary" means a body of water semienclosed by land and connected with the open ocean within which salt water is usually diluted by fresh water derived from the land.
 "Estuary" includes all estuarine waters, tidelands, tidal marshes and submerged lands extending upstream to the head of tidewater.
-However, the Columbia River Estuary extends to the western edge of Puget Island. - (5) "Fill" means the [total of deposits] deposit by artificial means [equal to or exceeding 50 cubic yards or more] of material at one location in any waters of this state. - (6) "General authorization" means a rule adopted by the director authorizing, without a permit from the division, a category of activities involving removal or fill, or both, on a statewide or other geographic basis. - (7) "Governmental body" includes the federal government when operating in any capacity other than navigational servitude, the State of Oregon and every political subdivision therein. - (8) "Intermittent stream" means any stream which flows during a portion of every year and which provides spawning, rearing or food-producing areas for food and game fish.
+However, the Columbia River Estuary extends to the western edge of Puget Island. - (5) "Fill" means the [deposit] total of deposits by artificial means equal to or exceeding 50 cubic yards or more of material at one location in any waters of this state. - (6) "General authorization" means a rule adopted by the director authorizing, without a permit from the department, a category of activities involving removal or fill, or both, on a statewide or other geographic basis. - (7) "Governmental body" includes the federal government when operating in any capacity other than navigational servitude, the State of Oregon and every political subdivision therein. - (8) "Intermittent stream" means any stream which flows during a portion of every year and which provides spawning, rearing or food-producing areas for food and game fish. - (9) "Material" means rock, gravel, sand, silt and other inorganic substances removed from waters of this state and any materials, organic or inorganic, used to fill waters of this state. - (10) "Mitigation" means the reduction of adverse effects of a proposed project by considering, in the following order: